ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 You can also read the news [on our website](https://www.libelektra.org/news/0.9.<<VERSION>>-release).

-You can try out the latest Elektra release using our docker image [elektra/elektra](https://hub.docker.com/r/elektra/elektra).
+You can try out the latest Elektra release using our Docker image [elektra/elektra](https://hub.docker.com/r/elektra/elektra).
 This is the quickest way to get started with Elektra without compiling and other obstacles, simply run:

 ```sh